ViweTeko/pball_web/README.md

 ## Learning Journey

-This project is a fantastic opportunity to expand your skills.
-While knowledge of DRF is a strong starting point, diving into Vue.js and PostgreSQL will be a key part of this journey.
-Your existing understanding of SQLite3 provides a solid foundation for learning PostgreSQL, as many core database concepts are transferable.
-Embrace the learning process and enjoy building this application!
+This project is a fantastic opportunity to expand my skills.
+While knowledge of DRF is a strong starting point, diving into Vue.js and PostgreSQL will be a key part of this journey, my existing understanding of SQLite3 provides a solid foundation for learning PostgreSQL, as many core database concepts are transferable.
+As I embrace the learning process and enjoy building this application!

 ## How to Contribute